History of Bahrain: Dilmun Civilization

-Persian Empire
+Iranian Empires

 From the 6th century BC to the 3rd century BC Bahrain was a pivotal part of the Persian Empire of the Achaemenids, an Iranian dynasty.
+The Achaemenid navy set up bases along the Karun River as well as in Bahrain, Oman, and Yemen.
+Beyond maintaining peace along the Karun, the Persian fleet facilitated trade with India through the Persian Gulf.

 From the 3rd century BC to the arrival of Islam in the 7th century AD, Bahrain was controlled by two other Iranian dynasties, the Parthians and the Sassanids.
 By about 130 BC, the Parthian dynasty brought the Persian Gulf under their control and extended their influence as far as Oman; since they needed to control the Persian Gulf trade route, the Parthians established garrisons along the southern coast of the Persian Gulf.
+Objects related to the Parthian period have been uncovered in Shahkhoura.

 In the 3rd century AD, the Sassanids succeeded the Parthians and held the area until the arrival of Islam four centuries later.
 Ardashir, the first ruler of the Iranian Sassanid dynasty marched to Oman and Bahrain and defeated Sanatruq (or Satiran), probably the Parthian governor of Bahrain.
 He appointed his son Shapur I as governor of Bahrain.
 Shapur constructed a new city there and named it Batan Ardashir after his father.
 At this time, Bahrain incorporated the southern Sassanid province covering the Persian Gulf's southern shore plus the archipelago of Bahrain.
 The southern province of the Sassanids was subdivided into three districts; Haggar (now al-Hafuf province, Saudi Arabia), Batan Ardashir (now al-Qatif province, Saudi Arabia), and Mishmahig (now Bahrain Island).